MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

 ### Parameters in native queries

 The Power Query SAP HANA database connector now supports parameters in native queries.
-You can specify parameters in native queries by using either the [Value.NativeQuery](/powerquery-m/value-nativequery) syntax or the `Query` option in the [SapHana.Database](/powerquery-m/saphana-database) function to execute simple queries, but not both.
+You can specify parameters in native queries by using the [Value.NativeQuery](/powerquery-m/value-nativequery) syntax.

 Unlike other connectors, the SAP HANA database connector supports `EnableFolding = True` and specifying parameters at the same time.